1 What are the conditions for obtaining a divorce?

 3.1 the personal relations between the spouses (e.g. the surname)

 Divorce does not affect the personal relations between the spouses.
-Upon divorce, the court or registry office may restore the person’s previous surname on application; otherwise the surname taken upon marriage is retained.
+Upon divorce, the court or registry office may restore a person’s previous surname on application; otherwise the surname taken upon marriage is retained.

 3.2 the division of property of the spouses